 Success: Becoming a renowned author, activist, and educator.

 Keller went on to graduate from Radcliffe College, becoming the first deaf-blind person to earn a Bachelor of Arts degree.
-She authored numerous books, became a prominent advocate for people with disabilities, and was instrumental in raising awareness and funds for the American Foundation for the Blind.
+She authored numerous books, became a prominent advocate for people with disabilities, and was instrumental in raising awareness for the American Foundation for the Blind.

 Conclusion